 What is PCI Compliance?

-In order to accept credit card payments online or offline, you must comply with the credit card associations and networks rules concerning data security, with the objective to protect cardholder data.
+To accept credit card payments online or offline, you must comply with the credit card associations and networks rules concerning data security to protect cardholder data.
 This has been standardized throughout the payment processing industry under the Payment Card Industry Data Security Standard (PCI DSS).

 Server PCI Compliance

-If you experience any issues, request a scanning vendor to email you a report in .pdf format, and then include the official vendor provided .pdf as an attachment when you contact us via phone or Live Chat.
+If you experience any issues, you will need to request a scanning vendor to email you a report in PDF format and then include the official vendor-provided PDF as an attachment when you contact us via phone or Live Chat.

 Please include the full PDF as an attachment.
-Information copy and pasted out of your report would not be sufficient.
+Information copied and pasted out of your report will not be sufficient.

 Software PCI Compliance

 HostGator does not provide support for ensuring that the software used by your website is PCI compliant.
-This includes but is not limited to shopping carts, shopping cart plugins, payment gateway software, or any vulnerability due to the coding of your website regarldess of the development method used.
+This includes but is not limited to shopping carts, shopping cart plugins, payment gateway software, or any vulnerability due to the coding of your website, regardless of the development method used.

 For issues regarding your software, you will need to contact the relevant developer responsible for building your solution.